 The Pinkletinks: This family-friendly band performs classic children’s songs in a rock band style.
-They frequent the island’s libraries with children’s concerts and perform a mixed repertoire at the West Tisbury Farmers Market. w/ Rob Myers (guitar, lead vocals) Andy Herr (lead guitar, vocals) Anthony Esposito (drums, vocals) Jeremy Berlin (keys) and Taurus Biskis (string bass)
+They frequent the island’s libraries with children’s concerts and perform a mixed repertoire at the West Tisbury Farmers Market.
+In addition to the kids repertoire, the band also performs as Jellybone Rivers and the Maniacs of the Heart, rocking diverse covers and originals. w/ Rob Myers (guitar, lead vocals) Andy Herr (lead guitar, vocals) Anthony Esposito (drums, vocals) and Jeremy Berlin (keys)

-The Roundabouts: Founded by island couple Erik and Cheryl Lowe, this band performs a mix of classics between country, rock, and blues, and can often be heard performing in the Portuguese American Club in Oak Bluffs. w/ Erik Lowe (guitar, vocals) Julius Lowe (guitar, vocals) Cheryl Lowe (bass, vocals) and Chuck Downing (drums, vocals), also joined in June by special guest singer Annie Cook and Aaron Lowe on bass.
+The Roundabouts: Founded by island couple Erik and Cheryl Lowe, this band performs a mix of classics between country, rock, and blues, and can often be heard performing in the Portuguese American Club in Oak Bluffs. w/ Erik Lowe (guitar, vocals) Julius Lowe (guitar, vocals) Cheryl Lowe (bass, vocals) and Chuck Downing (drums, vocals)

 Jan Hulka: Jan is an island flutist originally from the Czech Republic.
 He passionately plays from the heart on many varied styles of bamboo flutes from Kiowa Native, Shakuhachi, Arabian, Egyptian... from meditation flutes to penny whistles.
 The most unique sound comes from Fujara, his homeland’s traditional instrument.

-The Convertibles: A new local band serves up their own spin on vocal-driven classic jazz, adding originals and jazzy takes on pop tunes to the mix. w/ Becky Williams (piano, vocals) Rich Giaimo (guitar) Jessie Leaman (bass) Mike Alberice (drums)
+The Convertibles: A new local band serves up their own spin on vocal-driven classic jazz and blues, adding originals and jazzy takes on pop tunes to the mix. w/ Becky Williams (piano, vocals) Rich Giaimo (guitar) Jessie Leaman (bass) Mike Alberice (drums)